ben-xD/talkdash/README.md

 ## Technology
 - Frontend: [Solid](https://tailwindcss.com/), [Solid Router](https://docs.solidjs.com/guides/how-to-guides/routing-in-solid/solid-router), [Tailwind](https://tailwindcss.com/)
-- Backend: Node, Fastify, tRPC and zod.
+- Backend: Node, Fastify, tRPC and zod
-  - Fastify for anything tRPC doesn't support: e.g. file uploads, 3rd party clients.
+  - Fastify for anything tRPC doesn't support: e.g. file uploads, 3rd party clients
-  - Consider Supabase for extra *firebasy features*.
+  - Consider Supabase for extra *firebasy features*
   - Initially tried [Bun](https://bun.sh/) and [Bao](https://github.com/mattreid1/baojs)
     - Bao bun bug?
 Error: `TypeError: null is not an object (evaluating 'res.status')` internal to Bao, with no stack trace (Bun?).
 There was no way past this error, perhaps Bao is not compatible with the latest Bun.
     - I wanted to use [Fastify](https://fastify.dev/) but Jarred said ['Fastify is not fast in bun.'](https://news.ycombinator.com/item?id=37800505).
     - Testing: [HTTPie](https://httpie.io/app) and [websocat](https://github.com/vi/websocat).
-- Database: Postgres (Neon) and drizzle orm.
+- Database: Postgres (Neon) and drizzle orm
+  - Temporarily disabled `trpc/context.ts` since I'm not persisting anything
-  - I don't really benefit from the "serverless" nature of Neon, since the backend is not serverless (because durable objects are not on the Cloudflare free tier, and also they tend to become expensive with use).
+  - I don't really benefit from the "serverless" nature of Neon, since the backend is not serverless (because durable objects are not on the Cloudflare free tier, and also they tend to become expensive with use)
-  - However, I may use cloudflare workers in the future for other things, and using the neon serverless http API for that could be useful.
+  - However, I may use cloudflare workers in the future for other things, and using the neon serverless http API for that could be useful
 - API: [ts-rest](https://ts-rest.com/) and [zod](https://zod.dev/)
 - Deployment: [Fly.io](https://fly.io), [Cloudflare Pages, Cloudflare workers](https://www.cloudflare.com/en-gb/) (Fly.io for websocket connections, because Cloudflare Durable Objects are expensive)
   - Cloudflare pages build settings: